anjalipathak03/Hebbian-learning-rule/README.md

+ ## `Learning rule`

 Learning rule is a method or a mathematical logic.
 It helps a Neural Network to learn from the existing conditions and improve its performance.
 It is an iterative process.

 Learning rule or Learning process is a method or a mathematical logic.
 It improves the Artificial Neural Network’s performance and applies this rule over the network.
 Thus learning rules updates the weights and bias levels of a network when a network simulates in a specific data environment.
 Applying learning rule is an iterative process.
 It helps a neural network to learn from the existing conditions and improve its performance.
 # Hebbian Learning Rule
+Hebbian learning rule – It identifies, how to modify the weights of nodes of a network.
 - Also known as 'Hebb Learning Rule', was proposed by 'Donald O Hebb'.
 - One of the 'first' and also easiest learning rules in the neural network.
 - It is a single layer neural network, i.e. it has one input layer and one output layer.